aronwolf/NLP_demo/README.md

 > **vocab\_report.py**
 > By using a Cypher query to retrieve only a subset of learning
 > statements, based on concept term BT/NT/NPT relationships in the
-> graph, allows a smaller number of more focused statements to be
+> graph, this algorithm allows a smaller number of more focused statements to be
-> processes not only faster, but offering more precise results.
+> processed, not only faster, but offering more precise results.
 If the
 > Cypher query does not result in any matches for the term, the script
 > pulls the entire library as a backup.